Water management fees in Queensland

-The Minister for Natural Resources and Mines may decide to partly or completely waive a fee or charge in the Water Regulation 2016 if the Minister is satisfied the person is suffering hardship because of the effects of drought, flood, fire or another natural disaster or because of economic recession.
+The Minister for Regional Development, Manufacturing and Water may decide to partly or completely waive a fee or charge in the Water Regulation 2016 if the Minister is satisfied the person is suffering hardship because of the effects of drought, flood, fire or another natural disaster or because of economic recession.

 Generally the Queensland Government undertakes the necessary policy work and consultation with the public and stakeholders before a charge or fee is to be introduced or a significant change is made.
 The government then decides on the charge and the Governor in Council approves the introduction of the charge through legislation.
 Consistent with our Financial Management Practice Manual, we regularly review the prices charged for goods and services.

-Generally, water fees and charges listed under schedule 12 and 14 of the Water Regulation 2016 recover only a small proportion of the total water planning and management costs incurred by DNRM.
+Generally, water fees and charges listed under schedule 12 and 14 of the Water Regulation 2016 recover only a small proportion of the total water planning and management costs incurred by DRDMW.

 - Understand how Seqwater and Sunwater's irrigation prices are set.

 - For irrigation prices in areas not managed by Seqwater or Sunwater, refer to the relevant water plan area.